Studying Abroad

 Planning your healthcare:

-• Doctor’s consultation: Discuss your study abroad plans with your current doctor at your haemophilia treatment centre.
-They can advise you on how to manage your condition overseas and provide the necessary documentation.
+- Doctor’s consultation: Discuss your study abroad plans with your current doctor at your haemophilia treatment centre.
+They can advise you on managing your condition overseas and provide the necessary documentation.

-• Medical supplies: You will need to take as much medication as you can, especially if it is difficult to get in the chosen country.
+- Medical supplies: You must take as much medication as possible, especially if getting in the chosen country is difficult.
 Research regulations for carrying them and if you’ll need a doctor’s letter.

-• Treatment facilities: Locate haemophilia treatment centres or hospitals in that country before you go.
-Establish contact if possible.
+- Treatment facilities: Before you go, locate haemophilia treatment centres or hospitals in that country and establish contact if possible.

 Find out everything you’ll need to know about studying abroad